 Enough people for a party, and this is in only 640x480.
 The designer has more freedom to go nuts if there's no limit to the amount of stuff on screen.

 It's hard to get a good screencap of the details on these guys.
 The Vile Mother has a ribbed and spiny tail with little protrusions which show in certain frames.
-The Regurgirator's face is a mass of tentacles, and it has individual bony fingers and sort of wobbly skin with some fat folds which show in profile.
+The Regurgirator's face is a mass of tentacles, and it has individual bony fingers and sort of wobbly skin with some fat folds which can be seen in profile.

 From what I've seen of D3 (while certainly polished and nice looking) it still looks a bit chunky and polygonal (not sure if it was a purely artistic choice).
 The terrain has many big solid shapes, often clipping right into wavy ground planes in that typical 3D way.
 The monster skin surfaces look a bit smooth too...
 3D still has this feel of everything being wrapped tightly in plastic wrap (similar to a robber face in stockings).
-The 90's rendered 3D look, while primitive has a quite different manifestation.
+The 90's rendered 3D look, while primitive, could still do things modern realtime 3D struggles with.
 Also, D1 has a chiaroscuro look with the strong black shadows and terrain self shadows.
-I'm guessing shadows are omitted on lower settings in a 3D engine.
+I'm guessing shadows are omitted on lower settings in a 3D engine, and ambient/corner shadows is tricky to calculate.

 Also, when frames and snappy angles are used like in D1 there's a digital feel to the mechanics.
-I think the lack of analog, ambiguous states does things to how the player reads the game.
-The often overly smooth animations of realtime 3D are artificial in their own way.
-I'm looking at you especially, ragdoll corpse sliding along the floor on butter and in low gravity.
+I think the lack of analog, ambiguous states does affects how the player reads the game.
+D1 doesn't have fancy but distracting idle animations, and maybe this allows the player's eye to focus more on scanning the surrounding environment for threats.
+Modern... elaborate, often overly smooth and deliberately gestural animations can look more artificial in a way.
+The same can be said about slidey and/or jittery ragdolls.

 I suspect some of the terrain is actually partially painted in D1 and D2, but I don't think the pixels on the individual character animation frames for the characters and monsters were hand optimized much, if at all.